rjbultitude/freqi/README.md

  * amountToAdd : \[number\] // 12 if you want to go up an octave;
  * type : \[string\] // for debugging;

+## Development

+The library is written in TypeScript.
+Rollup has been used as the bundler to ensure backwards compatibility - there's an issue with how TS publishes UMD modules.

+Mocha is used as the testing framework.

+Browserify is used to build the demo.

 ## Plans